The first steps out of town

 As one stages of effecting the strategy, in 1961 a team of architects and planners worked on a brand new format.
 It drew some of its ideas from Kresge's new K-mart stores to create a huge out-of-town Woolworth's with new fashions and home furnishings as well as a garden centre and motor section.
 It sought to provide a non-food one-stop shop.
 Like K-mart the huge stores were to be sited out-of-town with ample free car parking.

 The chosen name, Woolco, had been used by the firm before.
 It had been the brand name that Frank Woolworth had chosen for his own-label cottons and sewing notions during the Great War of 1914-18, and had also been used in Germany as a label for 78rpm records before World War II.
 New Buyers were appointed to concentrated on building a Woolco range.
-They operated as a Company within a Company.
-Their territory spanned the USA and Canada.
+They operated as a Company within a Company, with a territory spanning both the USA and Canada.

 The first US store opened at the Great Southern Shoping Center in Columbus, Ohio in Summer 1962.
 In October two further stores opened.
 One was in Sudbury, Ontario, Canada and the other in the Graceland Shopping Center in Columbus.
 Over the next three months outlets were added in Richmond, Virginia, USA, and Windsor, Hamilton and Brantford in Ontario, making a total of seven stores.
 Sales built gradually and customer feedback was positive.
 But the figures showed that turning a profit would be a long haul.
 By the end of the decade there were more than 150 Woolco stores in North America.